 If brushing or flossing are harmful you, or if a taste of ice cream or some coffee is something painful, this means you have sensitive teeth.

-Many people suffer from sensitive teeth and it can start at any time.
+Many people suffer from tooth sensitivity and it can start at any time.
 Reading this article you will find information about the causes of sensitive teeth, you will find some tips in order to reduce this kind of sensitivity and also some treatment solutions.

-The part of tooth we can see has a layer of enamel that protects the softer dentin underneath.
-If the dentine is exposed, a tooth can become sensitive.
-This usually happens where the tooth and the gum meet and the enamel layer is much thinner.
-The dentin contains tubules (small hollow tubes or canals).
-When dentin loses its protective covering, these tubules allow heat and cold or sticky foods to reach the nerves and cells inside the tooth.
-Dentin may also be exposed when gums recede.
-The result can be hypersensitivity.
+Our teeth are covered with a layer of enamel that protects the softer dentin underneath.
+If the dentine is exposed, this could cause dentin hypersensitivity.
+This happens in most of the cases because the enamel layer is much thinner, and the dentin loses its protective covering.
+Dentin contains microscopic tubules and when dentin loses its protective covering of enamel, these tubules allow heat and cold or sticky foods to reach the nerves and cells inside the tooth.

-- Tooth grinding.
-This habit can cause the enamel of tooth to be worn away, making the teeth sensitive.
+- Tooth grinding - can cause the enamel of tooth to be worn away, making the teeth sensitive.

 - Tooth decay.

-- Gum disease.
-Plaque and tartar can cause the gum to recede down the tooth.
-If periodontal disease is left untreated, gum tissues can separate from the teeth and form spaces called pockets that provide a home for bacteria.
-This disease can progress until the bone and other tooth-supporting tissues are destroyed, leaving root surfaces of teeth exposed.
+- Gum disease - Plaque and tartar can cause the gum to recede down the tooth.
+If periodontal disease is left untreated, gum tissues can separate from the teeth.
+If the bone and other tooth-supporting tissues are destroyed, the root surfaces of teeth are exposed.

 Tips to reduce the teeth sensitivity

 - Brush twice a day, floss daily and rinse your mouth.
-Use a soft-bristled toothbrush.
 Brush gently around gum line.
 Use a toothpaste for sensitive teeth.

 - Use a night guard if you grind your teeth.